 With Nicolas Cerf at MIT, 2010

-While I got first interested in high-energy and particle physics (like basically all theoretical physics students), I was lucky to come across quantum optics: I realized that it contains all the quantum field theory which made me like particle physics, but still in a form that makes it close to the basic quantum mechanics that I ought to understand deeply, while at the same time being close to table-size experiments I could contribute to.
+While I got first interested in high-energy and particle physics (like basically all theoretical physics students), I was lucky to come across quantum optics: I realized that it contains all the quantum field theory that made me fall in love with particle physics, but still in a form that makes it close to the basic quantum mechanics that I ought to understand deeply, while at the same time being close to table-size experiments I could contribute to.
 Just the perfect subject for me!

-Even though so far I have focused on research during my career, I also love teaching, which I finally did at the Friedrich-Alexander Universität in Erlangen during the Winter Semester of 2017/2018.
+Even though so far I have focused on research during my career, I also love teaching.
 I am also a very passionate supervisor and mentor, one who thrives on collaborations with young motivated minds.
 I don't conceive a future in the academic world without teaching and mentoring.

 My group at the Max-Planck Institute for the Science of Light in 2018.